Your workspace

 By using Taxi, you get the benefit of a full type system, rich build tooling to verify correctness, and an open source ecosystem to build your own plugins.

-- Lives in a Git repository
+- Store it in a Git repository.

 - Orbital monitors the git repository and automatically deploys changes.